Chat activity graph

 The unfiltered graph shows every message.
 Often you want to know where the loud moments of a specific kind were, not just where chat was active.
 That is what filters are for.

 Filters work on two things at once: any word in chat, and any emote that we have synced for the streamer.
-Voding loads emotes from four sources for the open channel:
+Vod.ing loads emotes from five sources for the open channel:

 You can stack multiple filters in one query.
 The graph re-renders showing only messages that match at least one of the selected tokens.
 A few common combos:

-There are a handful of preset filter chips to get started.
-If an emote you want is not in the dropdown, our system has not synced it yet for that streamer; you can still filter for it as a raw word.
+A handful of preset chips are exposed for one-click application.
+If an emote you want is not in the dropdown, our system has not synced it yet for that streamer — you can still filter for it as a raw word.